Qatar World Cup 2022: Dates, groups, fixtures, stadiums, temperature, squads and tickets

 When will the World Cup 2022 squads be announced?

-We normally see tournament squads released around six weeks before the competition kicks off – so we currently expect to see World Cup 2022 squads being announced in early October 2022.
+We normally see tournament squads released around six weeks before the competition kicks off – but with domestic football seasons continuing right up to the wire, we expect the World Cup squads to be announced around two weeks before the first game on November 18.

 When is the group draw for World Cup 2022?